maxlath/wikibase-edit/docs/how_to.md

 #### merge mode
 * Checks if there is a statement with the specified value
-* If a matching statement is found, no change is performed on that statement, no new statement is added either
+* If a matching statement is found, no change is performed on that statement, missing statements will be added

 ```js
 wbEdit.entity.edit({